abyrari/SVM_machine-learning/README.md

 # SVM_machine-learning
 how use svm in pythom
-KNN classification in python by skilearn Lib : after denoising the pic or signal and..........we should get all feature from them then get them Label (calss1, class2 ,,,,,,,,,,,,,,,,) after that use this Label as target
+svm classification in python by skilearn Lib : after denoising the pic or signal and..........we should get all feature from them then get them Label (calss1, class2 ,,,,,,,,,,,,,,,,) after that use this Label as target